nrwl/nx/docs/shared/devkit.md

 }
 ```

-Because of `"additionalProperties": true` the generator above will accept any extra parameters you will pass.
+Because `"additionalProperties"` is `true`, the generator above will accept any extra parameters you pass.
 They, of course, won't be validated or transformed, but sometimes that's good enough.

 If you want to learn more about the schema language, check out the core plugins at [https://github.com/nrwl/nx](https://github.com/nrwl/nx) for more examples.

 ### Implementation

-The implementation function takes two arguments: the host and the options.
+The implementation is a function that takes two arguments:

-- The host is a implementation of a file tree that allows you to read/write files, list children, etc..
-It's recommended to use the host instead of directly interacting with the file system.
-This enables the `--dry-run` mode, so users can try different set of options before actually invoking the generator.
+- `tree`: an implementation of the file system
+  - Allows you to read/write files, list children, etc.
+  - It's recommended to use the tree instead of directly interacting with the file system
+  - This enables the `--dry-run` mode so you can try different sets of options before actually making changes to their files.
-- The options are the inputs to the generator.
+- `options`: the options that a user passes
+  - This is described by the schema and allows users to customize the result of the generator to their needs.

+The implementation can return a callback which is invoked _after changes have been made to the file system_.
+For example, the implementation might add dependencies to `package.json` and install them afterwards.
+Because installing dependencies requires that the `package.json` has the changes on disk, installing dependencies should be done in the callback returned.

+#### Examples

 ```typescript
 import {